jwnwilson/django_react_redux_webapp/README.md

 ## SSR

+To setup SSR:

+- change "ENV=production" in web.env
+- run make build-fe && make collect-static
-To setup SSR change "ENV=production" in web.env, start the services with "make run" then run the prerender command "make prerender"
+- start the services with "make run"
+- run the prerender command "make prerender"

 ## To Do